Salty-Coder/UsernameHistory/README.md

 Usernames will be checked and saved every 10 hours.
 This means you will keep track of any username changes.
 Usernames will also be checked when adding or removing a friend.

+<br><br>

+This plugin uses snippets of code from other sources such as RemovedConnectionAlerts and LastMessageDate